centminmod/wordpress-plugin-mirror-poc/readme.md

 With the possibility of some WordPress plugins being hosted on Github repositories instead of `wordpress.org`, I need to update my mirror system to support this.

 This is first version attempt at supporting this via a config file `/home/wordpress-plugins/github_plugins.txt` which lists each Github hosted plugins details for `plugin-slug:github-username/repo-name`.
-So for the example of Advanced Custom Fields hosted at https://github.com/AdvancedCustomFields/acf, it would end up something the below example where I am only defining a small sample of WordPress plugins to download and mirror.
+So for the example of WPEngine's Advanced Custom Fields WordPress plugin hosted at https://github.com/AdvancedCustomFields/acf, it would end up something the below example where I am only defining a small sample of WordPress plugins to download and mirror.
 Note the Github hosted WordPress plugin checksum JSON file doesn't exist write now.
 Working on handling that next - ideally would be nice if WordPress plugins hosted on Github would have a publicly available plugin JSON metadata and checksum file JSON file equivalents as to what `wordpress.org` hosts.
 So folks like myself can point to the WordPress plugin's Github hosted JSON metadata and checksum file JSON files.

+Apparently once you update to WPEngine's latest plugins, future plugin updates come from their servers https://wpengine.com/support/installing-and-updating-free-wp-engine-plugins-and-themes/.
+As far as I know, Nitropack doesn't have Github hosted url, so haven't catered for it yet.

 Defined in `get_plugins_r2.sh` specific plugins to test mirror downloading.